somnath113/stat-with_R/lab3/README.md

 colnames(theData)=c("CITY","STATE","LAT","RANGE")
 ```

 The latitude (LAT) and the mean monthly range (RANGE), which is the difference between mean monthly maximum and minimum temperatures, are given for a selected set of US cities.
 The following program performs a SLR using RANGE as the dependent variable and LAT as the independent variable.
-\#\#\# Creating a Scatter Plot first
+###  Creat a scatter plot first

 ``` r
 ggplot(data = theData,aes(x = LAT,y = RANGE))+